 - Incorrect wiring will damage 24V valve. - Incorrect wiring will override HSI safety lockout and may cause explosion. - 2.
 Bring the electrical service wire through the wire restraint located on the right side of the appliance.
-Leave about 10 inches of electric service wire inside the appliance to permit for future service maintenance. - 3.
-Locate the (2) female insulated connectors installed on the transformer and the (1) ground connector screwed to the right side of the transformer bracket.
+Leave about 10 inches of electric service wire inside the appliance for the Black (L1) and White (N) wires, leave 16 inches of slack for the service ground wire to reach its grounding screw located beneath the remote. - 3.
+Locate the (2) female insulated connectors installed on the Transformer and the (1) ground connector screwed beneath the remote control receiver.
+See Figure 10.1.

 Note: The factory installed yellow female insulated connectors (2) and yellow ground connector (1) are designed for use with 10/12 AWG wire.
 If another gauge wire is being used, these connectors should be replaced with the appropriate gauge insulated connectors to ensure a proper connection.
-See Figure 10.2.
+See Figure 10.1.

-- 4. Route electrical service wires through plastic grommet as show in Figure 10.1.
-This plastic grommet is located on the right side of the Transformer bracket. - 5.
 Connect the L1 (Black) service wire to the supplied yellow female insulated connector located on transformer terminal (23) using a wire crimping tool.
-See Figure 10.2.

-- 6. Connect the neutral (White) service wire to the yellow female insulated connector located on transformer terminal (1) using a wire crimping tool.
-See Figure 10.2. - 7.
+- Connect the neutral (White) service wire to the yellow female insulated connector located on transformer terminal (1) using a wire crimping tool. - 6.
 Connect the ground (Green) wire to the 1/4 in. ground screw located on the front right of the transformer bracket.
 See Figure 10.2.